Black Belt Community Foundation Inc

 Application Success Factors

-Based on BBCF's community-centered approach and funding priorities, successful applications likely:
+Based on BBCF's community-centred approach and funding priorities, successful applications likely:

 - Demonstrate clear benefit to Black Belt region communities